Kilkerrin-Clonberne ladies

 The land

-Lough Lurgeen is a raised bog on the boundary between Boyannagh and Kilkerrin parishes.
+Lough Lurgeen is a raised bog on the boundary between the Boyounagh and Kilkerrin parishes.
 Kiltullagh Lake lies nearby.
 These are not dramatic features.
-They are the detail that shapes the parish — standing water, raised ground, the small geography that farmers have worked around for generations.
+They are the detail that shapes the parish, standing water and raised ground, the small geography farmers have worked around for generations.
 The land here is working country, not postcard country.